Autumn 2021 (Qld/Part 1)

 Day 4

 Nick and I hit the road early the next morning with a lot of kilometres to cover, further compounded by the closing of some roads due to flooding.
 A compulsory visit to Goondiwindi maccas followed by even more driving saw us arrive at our first stop near Glenmorgan in the early afternoon.
 A 5 foot Eastern Brown Snake (Pseudonaja textilis) greeted us on arrival and it wasn’t too long later before we had eyes on a skink that had previously given us the slip.
-The Yakka Skink (E. rugosa) is a robust, communal species that inhabits burrows in the Brigalow Belt.
+The Yakka Skink (Egernia rugosa) is a robust, communal species that inhabits burrows in the Brigalow Belt.
 They’re also very flighty as we came to realise.
 Our sighting consisted of one large adult and a juvenile that disappeared into a singular burrow almost as soon as we were within eyeshot.
 Not the most rewarding find but we were stoked nonetheless.

 It was much later in the afternoon by the time we pulled up on the road west of Roma.
 We were on the trail of what I personally think is one of the worst genera of lizards, Tympanocryptis.
 A couple of laps down our first road yielded no Roma Earless Dragons (Tympanocryptis wilsoni), although we did come across a Two-clawed Worm-skink (Anomalopus leuckartii) and the shed of a Crack-dwelling Whipsnake (Demansia rimacola).
 A short but heart stopping delay to search for the car keys I dropped in the grass came to a happy conclusion and we moved onto the next road.
 The weather had really decided to mess with our chances by the time we arrived, heavily overcast conditions did not bode well.
 Another hour later and dragonless we packed up shop and continued west, rushing to make it to our last area on dark for road cruising.